 Please join us in exploring, restoring, enjoying, conserving, and learning about our local prairies!

-Join us Wednesday, June 27 for a program presented by Wally Ward on Native Plant Propagation – 6:30 p.m., talk starts at 7:00 p.m., at the Red Cross Building at 2700 Southwest Freeway, easy access and free parking!
+Join us Wednesday, July 25 for a program presented by Stuart Marcus on Moths of Trinity River – The Good, the Bad and the Ugly – 6:30 p.m., talk starts at 7:00 p.m., at the Red Cross Building at 2700 Southwest Freeway, easy access and free parking!

 The Native Prairies Association of Texas (NPAT) is a non-profit land trust dedicated to the conservation, restoration, and appreciation of native prairies, savannas, and other grasslands in Texas.
 In the Houston area, HNPAT is responsible for the management, conservation and educational uses of the Lawther – Deer Park Prairie Preserve in Deer Park, Texas.
 All are invited to join our activities, including monthly programs on the 4th Wednesday evening of every month.